tweag/haskell-training/material/basics.md

 As a functional programming language, Haskell is based on [expressions](https://en.wikipedia.org/wiki/Expression_(mathematics)) rather than statements.
 While statements instruct the compiler what to do, expressions describe what we want.

-> An expression is a syntactic combination of symbols that is well-formed, according to rules that depend on the context

 ---

 Let's start to try to write some expressions